-Each time a weapon is fired there's a chance it'll run dry, jam, or perhaps even explode.
-Some weapons have special rules regarding Ammo Rolls but most are required to Test on a result of 6 when rolling to Hit.
-As long as the player can roll equal to or greater than the Ammo Roll value then Shooting can continue.
-Weapons with an Ammo Roll value of "Auto" will fail automatically if required to Test.
+Each time a weapon is fired there's a chance it'll run dry, jam, or perhaps just fall apart.
+Some weapons have special rules regarding Ammo Rolls but most are required to test on a result of 6 when rolling to hit.
+As long as the player can roll equal to or greater than the Ammo Roll value then shooting can continue.
+Weapons with an Ammo Roll value of "Auto" will fail automatically if required to test.

-Fairly straightforward really - if there's any additional special rules to look up they'll be mentioned here.
+Fairly straightforward really - if there's an additional special rules to look up they'll be mentioned here.

-Now for Hand-To-Hand Combat Weapons:
+Now for Hand-to-Hand weapons:

-Some weapons (such as Ork Sluggas) can be used in Shooting and Hand-To-Hand Combat while other weapons can only be used in Hand-To-Hand

-Combat.
-Those that can be used in both will have a statline similar to other ranged weapons and simply disregard Range, To Hit Modifiers, and their Ammo Roll when used in Hand-To-Hand Combat.
+Some weapons (such as Ork Sluggas) can be used in Hand-to-Hand combat and ranged combat while other weapons can only be used in Hand-to-Hand combat.
+Those that can be used in both will have a statline similar to other ranged weapons and simply disregard Range,To Hit modifiers, and their Ammo Roll when used in Hand-to-Hand combat.